Shineii86/MoeStickerBot/README.md

 ## ❓ FAQ

 ### Q: Is this really free?
 **A:** Yes!
-Google Colab is free, and the bot is open‑source.
-You only need a Telegram account.
+Google Colab is free, ngrok offers a free tier, and the bot is open‑source.

 ### Q: Can I keep it running 24/7?
 **A:** Free Colab sessions disconnect after inactivity.
-For permanent hosting, consider:
+For permanent hosting, consider a VPS or the official Docker image.
-- Colab Pro (up to 24‑hour runtimes)
-- A cheap VPS (Oracle Cloud free tier works great)
-- The official Docker container

-### Q: Do I need a database?
+### Q: Do I need the WebApp?
-**A:** No. The database is only required for the shared sticker set feature.
-For personal use, everything works without it.
+**A:** No, it's completely optional.
+The bot works perfectly without it; only the drag‑and‑drop sticker management feature requires the WebApp.

 ### Q: Can I use my own custom stickers?
 **A:** Absolutely!
 Send any image or video to the bot, and it will guide you through cropping, resizing, and converting.